Investor Icahn sues Occidental Petroleum over 'misguided' Anadarko deal

 T. Rowe Price Group Inc said it would vote against the Occidental board of directors at the company's annual meeting earlier this month because the company would not allow shareholders to vote on its bid for Anadarko, which T. Rowe Price and other shareholders opposed.

-Occidental shares were little changed, trading down just 0.13% in afternoon trading on Thursday at $51.95.
+Occidental shares were trading down 0.38% at $51.80 in afternoon trading on Thursday.
+The shares are down from $65.33 on April 12 when it was first rumoured to be pursuing Anadarko.

-(Reporting by Jennifer Hiller; Editing by Bernadette Baum)
+(Reporting by Jennifer Hiller; additional reporting by Tom Hals; editing by Bernadette Baum and Susan Thomas)